China PMI survey shows growth reviving, but uneven

 The end of a destocking cycle and a greater pace of investment are expected to keep driving up domestic demand.

 Economists also warn of downside risks from still cloudy external markets.
-The European debt crisis and listless U.S. economy continue to crimp demand from China’s two largest trade partners.
+Europe’s debt crisis and a listless U.S. economy continue to crimp demand from China’s two largest trade partners.

 China’s central bank has moved cautiously in easing monetary policy to underpin economic growth, wary of reigniting inflation and fanning property prices which are still high.